Scars Remain

-Scars Remain is the sixth album by Christian alternative metal group Disciple, released November 7, 2006.
+Scars Remain is the sixth album by Christian metal group Disciple, released November 7, 2006.

 Track listing

 Reception

 The Album peaked at No. 118 on the Billboard top 200, No. 9 on Christian Albums and No. 1 on Heatseaker albums when it was released.

 Awards

 In 2008, the album won a Dove Award for Rock Album of the Year at the 39th GMA Dove Awards.
 The song "After the World" was also nominated for Rock/Contemporary Recorded Song of the Year.